fast-af/developer-portal-starter/developer-portal/fast-api-fastjs.md

 ## Use the Fast Checkout button - Standard Approach

-Properties can be added to allow for integration without Javascript.
+Properties can be added to allow for integration without JavaScript.

 | Property            | Required | Description                                                                                                                                                                                                                      |
 | ------------------- | -------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |